 Quantum PocketQubeSat

-For onboard computing and data handling, DragonSat is equipped with an ARM Cortex-M4 or RISC-V-based microcontroller, operating at ~100–200 MHz and paired with 512 KB RAM and 8 MB Flash storage, with optional SD card expansion.
-The system runs on a Real-Time OS (RTOS) or custom firmware, supporting I²C, SPI, UART, and GPIO interfaces for seamless communication and control.
-To enhance mission reliability, the satellite features a watchdog timer and reset mechanisms for redundancy and fault tolerance, ensuring uninterrupted operation in the harsh conditions of space.
+For onboard computing and data handling, DragonSat is equipped with an ARM Cortex‑M4 or RISC‑V‑based microcontroller, operating at ~100–200 MHz and paired with 512 KB RAM and 8 MB Flash storage, with optional SD card expansion.
+The system runs on a Real‑Time OS (RTOS) or custom firmware, supporting I²C, SPI, UART, and GPIO interfaces for secure communication and precision control.
+To ensure mission assurance, the satellite features a watchdog timer and reset mechanisms for redundancy and fault tolerance, maintaining uninterrupted operation in the harsh and contested conditions of space.

 Quantum PocketQubeSatat

-DragonSat’s communication subsystem ensures seamless data transmission and reception through a robust UHF (437 MHz) link.
-Equipped with a deployable dipole antenna, it operates at a data rate of 1.2 kbps using Gaussian Frequency Shift Keying (GFSK) modulation.
-The transceiver, configurable up to 100mW, provides reliable performance while optimising power consumption.
-To enhance signal integrity, DragonSat employs Reed-Solomon and convolutional encoding for error correction, ensuring data resilience in challenging space environments.
-Fully compatible with the Libre Space Network and SatNOGS, DragonSat enables global tracking and mission support through an open-access ground station network, reinforcing its role in collaborative space exploration.
+DragonSat’s communication subsystem delivers assured, encrypted data transmission and reception via a robust UHF (437 MHz) link, engineered for mission‑critical performance in the space domain.
+Its deployable dipole antenna supports a 1.2 kbps data rate using Gaussian Frequency Shift Keying (GFSK) modulation, while the transceiver, configurable up to 100 mW balances secure link reliability with optimised power consumption.
+To safeguard signal integrity, DragonSat employs Reed‑Solomon and convolutional encoding for advanced error correction, ensuring data resilience in contested and degraded space environments.
+Fully compatible with secure ground‑station networks, DragonSat enables global tracking, command, and mission support, reinforcing its role as a sovereign communications asset for defence and national security operations.

 Quantum PocketQubeSat

-A PocketQube Built in Wales, Designed for the Future
+A PocketQube Engineered for Defence and the Future

-DragonSat is a pioneering PocketQube satellite developed in Wales, showcasing the region’s growing expertise in space technology.
-This flagship mission brings together innovators, researchers, and industry leaders to push the boundaries of space-based quantum communications.
-Designed for cutting-edge experiments in quantum communications, DragonSat will investigate quantum entanglement and coherence in the microgravity environment of space.
-By leveraging this unique setting, the mission aims to advance our understanding of secure quantum networks and lay the foundation for next-generation space-based quantum technologies.
+DragonSat is a pioneering PocketQube satellite designed to deliver sovereign capability in the rapidly evolving space domain.
+This flagship mission unites defence innovators, research institutions, and strategic industry partners to push the boundaries of secure, space‑based quantum communications.
+Built for cutting‑edge experiments in quantum entanglement and coherence within the microgravity environment of low Earth orbit, DragonSat will generate critical insights to advance encrypted quantum networks.
+These outcomes will lay the foundation for next‑generation, space‑based communications technologies that enhance national security, operational resilience, and strategic advantage in contested environments.

 Quantum PocketQubeSat